-Included in each of the A1346 die is a diagnostic feature, Signal Out of Range, to detect erroneous clamping of digital signal path as a result of external magnetic input signals.
+Included in the A1342 is a diagnostic feature, Signal Out of Range, to detect erroneous clamping of digital signal path as a result of external magnetic input signals.
 This feature also checks that the magnetic input does not exceed internal ADC range.
 The output responds to a Signal Out of Range diagnostic according to the settings in the EEPROM register, cfg_c and Table 7.